State Snapshots

 • World's largest tea-producing region

-• India's oldest operating oil refinery at Digboi
+• Bharat's oldest operating oil refinery at Digboi

-• Largest producer of onshore natural gas in India
+• Largest producer of onshore natural gas in Bharat

-• Contributes 50% to tea production in India
+• Contributes 50% to tea production in Bharat

 Key Industries